Language-Research-Technology/ro-crate-maps/README.md

-# RO-Crate Machine Actionable Profiles and Schemas (Proof of concept)
+# RO-Crate Machine Actionable Schemas and Profile (Proof of concept)

 ## About this repo

-This repository is for the development of RO-Crate Profiles and Schemas which implements the requirements set out in [The Notes] for RO-Crate Schemas and Machine Actionable Profiles.
+This repository is for the development of RO-Crate Schemas and Profiles which implements the requirements set out in [The Notes] for RO-Crate Schemas and Machine Actionable Profiles.

 [The Notes]: https://docs.google.com/document/d/17WRkGPIGtoQoSPlTbStBKUyHTzjrOZb620S1gdk0ei8/edit?tab=t.0#heading=h.5vdkev2g6ira